lazydoozer/prewave/README.md

 Prewave alert term extractor

 **Description**
-Query prewave apis and extract specific term information from text
+Query prewave apis and extract specific term information from text.
+This application can be run against the real APIs or against test data.

+**Configuration**
+This application can be run against the real APIs or against test data.

 **Getting Started**
 *Go enviornment*